enowars/EnoEngine/README.md

 interface Scoreboard {
     currentRoundId: number | null;
     startTimestamp: string | null;              // Start timestamp of the current round according to ISO-86-01 ("yyyy-MM-ddTHH:mm:ss.fffZ") in UTC.
-    startTimeEpoch: number | null;              // Start timestamp of the current round as unix time in seconds.
     endTimestamp: string | null;                // End timestamp of the current round according to ISO-86-01 ("yyyy-MM-ddTHH:mm:ss.fffZ") in UTC.
-    endTimeEpoch: number | null;                // End timestamp of the current round as unix time in seconds.
     dnsSuffix: string | null;                   // The DNS suffix (including the leading dot), if DNS is used.
 Example: ".bambi.ovh"
     services: Service[];
     teams: Team[];